wangxiyang2022/DeepFusionMOT/README.md

 # DeepFusionMOT
-Our code is still in the process of being organized and will be open source soon
+The code is still in the process of being organized and will be released soon.